Random matrix products when the top Lyapunov exponent is simple

 \begin{enumerate} \item \underline{Contracting case ($a_1<0$).} In this case, $0=\lambda_1>\lambda_2=a_1$ and $\mathcal{L}_{\mu}=L$.
 If we assume moreover that $T$ does not fix any proper affine subspaces of $L$, then this translates to the linear action by saying that every $T$-stable vector space of $V$ is included in $L$.
 In particular we have $\mathcal{U}_{\mu}=V$.
 We can then apply Theorem \ref{existence_uncite}.
 Its content translates back to the affine action by saying that there is a unique $\mu$-stationary probability measure on $L$ and that this measure gives zero mass to any affine subspace.
 This result is well known (see for instance \cite{kesten1}, \cite{bougerol-picard}).

-\item \underline{Expansive case ($a_1>0$)}: In this case, $ a_1$ and $\lambda_2=\max\{a_2, 0\}$.
+\item \underline{Expansive case ($a_1>0$)}: In this case, $ a_1=\lambda_1$ and $\lambda_2=\max\{a_2, 0\}$.
 Assume for simplicity that the sub-semigroup $A_T$ generated by $A(\mu)$ acts irreducibly on the vector space $L$.
-Hence the condition $\lambda_1>\lambda_2$ is equivalent to saying that $A_T$ is i-p.
-With these assumptions, we have $\mathcal{U}_{\mu}=L$ and $\mathcal{L}_{\mu}=\{0\}$ unless $T$ fixes a point in the affine space $L$.
+Hence the condition $\lambda_1>\lambda_2$ is equivalent to $A_T$ being i-p, which we assume to hold in the sequel.
+Assume moreover that $T$ does not fix a point in $L$.
+With these assumptions, $\mathcal{U}_{\mu}=L$ and $\mathcal{L}_{\mu}=\{0\}$.
 In this case, Theorem \ref{existence_uncite} says that there exists a unique $\mu$-stationary probability measure on the (compactified) affine space $L$ and that it is concentrated on the hyperplane at infinity.
 This probability measure corresponds to the unique $A(\mu)$-stationary probability measure on the projective space $\textrm{P}(L)$ of $L$ (we are back to Example 1).

 \end{enumerate}